ansh024/simple-slip/README.md

     The frontend will be accessible at `http://localhost:3000` and will proxy API requests to the backend.

+## ✨ Recent UI/UX Improvements

+### Price Board Enhancements (May 2025)

+-   **Corrected Table Headers:** The table headers on the Price Board page (`Item Name`, `Unit`, `Min (Rs.)`, `Fair (Rs.)`) are now accurately displayed.
+-   **Resolved Layout Issues:** Fixed critical JSX structural issues that were causing linting errors and potentially impacting page rendering.
+The table rendering logic has been refactored for stability.
+-   **Dynamic Row Height & Product Name Display:** Addressed issues where product names might have been cut off due to fixed row heights.
+(Though we focused on headers, the overall structural fix should contribute to better layout stability).
+-   **Price Display:** Ensured that product prices (Min and Fair) are displayed correctly.

 ### Building for Production

 -   **Frontend:**